Studio Ghibli

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a feedback tool with 3 parameters (including nested objects and enums) and no output schema, the description covers all necessary aspects: usage, behavior, rate limits, and guidance on what details to include.
-No gaps.
+For a feedback tool with no output schema, the description covers all essential aspects: purpose, usage, parameter behavior, constraints, and expected output.
+It is complete and leaves no ambiguity.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.